Youth worker

 You'll usually need two A-levels or equivalent and some relevant work experience to get a place on a course.
 Check with course providers to find out what type of experience they're looking for.

-Courses include substantial work placements with a range of organisations and agencies, where you'll apply your academic learning to real-life situations.
+Courses include substantial work placements with various organisations and agencies, where you'll apply your academic learning to real-life situations.

 It's also possible to enter a career in youth work as a youth support worker.
 You'll need a level 2 or 3 qualification or a diploma in youth work practice.
 You can also take an apprenticeship, where you'll learn on the job and gain a level 2 or 3 qualification.